Profiles in Architecture & Design: African American Architects Who Changed Our World

 • Williams enrolled at the University of Southern California’s Engineering School and then won a prestigious architecture competition.
 He opened his own firm at age 28 and admitted that his “success during those first few years was founded largely upon my willingness – and anxiety would be a better word – to accept commissions which were rejected as too small by other more favored architects.”

 Sketch of Paul Williams with some of his accomplishments circa 1943 - from hotels to houses to the "stars."
 (Source: Office for Emergency Management.
 Office of War Information.
 Domestic Operations Branch.
 News Bureau.
 (06/13/1942 - 09/15/1945); by Charles Henry Alston)

 • In addition to LAX, Williams made a name for himself as an architect of luxury house designs to Hollywood stars such as Frank Sinatra, Lucille Ball and Desi Arnaz, Anthony Quinn, Bert Lahr, Danny Thomas and Zsa Zsa Gabor.
 In fact, he designed over 2,000 homes during his career.

-Examples of some of the many house plans and styles Williams designed in California and the West Coast – from traditional homes to ranches and even Southern styles.
+In the videos above are just some of the many house plans and styles Williams designed in California and the West Coast – from traditional homes to ranches and even Southern styles.

 • Among his other “creations”: a unit of Los Angeles General Hospital and the L.A.
 County Court House.
 He redesigned the Beverly Hills Hotel in the late 1940s, including the Polo Lounge, and is credited for the hotel’s trademark colors of pink and green.